 Growth – Children & Teens

-At UUCC, we want our children and youth to feel part of a supportive and caring community as they freely explore the concept of religion, develop their own spiritual beliefs, and build relationships among their peers.
+At UUCC, we want our children and youth to feel part of a supportive and caring community as they freely explore ideas about religion, develop their own spiritual beliefs, and build relationships with their peers.
+Our mission is to provide children with a fun and caring environment in which they are encouraged to ask questions and to develop Unitarian Universalist values.
+We aim to carry out the mission of the RCE program in a spirit of love, trust, cooperation, patience, and mutual respect.

 From time to time, we hold intergenerational services, which are specifically designed to interest and engage kids in kindergarten and older.
 They stay in the Sanctuary for the entire church service.
 Childcare is offered for infants and preschoolers.